Dramatic golden canyons. Towering sand dunes. Pastel-colored hills. Surreal never-ending salt fields.

 Before we dive into the specific hikes, here are a few frequently asked questions about visiting Death Valley.

 Why Is Death Valley So Dangerous?

-Death Valley is dangerous because it’s a land of the extremes.
+Death Valley is dangerous because it’s a land of extremes.

-Death Valley is the hottest, driest, and lowest place on Earth.
+Death Valley is one of the hottest, driest, and lowest places on Earth.
 In just 2020 Death Valley reached a temperature of 128°F. In 1913 Death Valley reached a temperature of 134°F, the hottest recorded temperature anywhere on Earth.